mosip/documentation/docs/upgrade-DB-script-error.md

 ## Issue

-If the below error has been encountered while attempting to execute the upgrade script, this can be resolved by follwong the steps mentioned in this document.
+If the below error has been encountered while attempting to execute the upgrade script, this can be resolved by following the steps mentioned in this document.

 **Error message**